-As we gear up (and bundle up) for the holiday season, people with asthma who live in cold climates may notice they are having a tougher time breathing.
+As we gear up (and bundle up) for the winter season, people with asthma who live in cold climates may notice they are having a tougher time breathing.
 That’s because when you breathe in dry, cold air, your airways start to narrow, making it hard to breathe.
 Cold air can especially affect your airways when you are doing physical activities that make you breathe through your mouth.
 When you breathe through your mouth, the cold air can’t be warmed by your nose first before moving to your lungs.
 This may cause an asthma attack.

 - Wear a scarf or face mask over your mouth and nose.
 This will help warm and humidify the air you breathe.